What do Corporate Groups do?

-Groups sized 16-40 require more planning, tools, and staff time to ensure the best volunteer experience possible.
-In order to make sure you get the most out of volunteering with us, we ask for a donation of $1,000 to cover materials, supplies and staff time coordinating the day.
+Groups sized 16 or more require more planning, tools, and staff time to ensure the best volunteer experience possible.
+In order to make sure you get the most out of volunteering with us, we require a fee of $1,000 for groups sized 15-49 and $5,000 for groups sized over 50.
+This fee covers materials, supplies, and staff time coordinating the day.
 Organizations usually donate in-kind, such as wood chips for trails or flowers/shrubs for planting.
 We would not want this to be a barrier for you volunteering with us, so please email us with questions about alternative options.

 In the past, we have taken group sizes of over 100 people, but those groups fit into very specific tasks on very specific properties.
 Please email Grace at email@example.com to inquire about this option.